Shofol/shofol/README.md

 ## SmiliFood (Marketing Website):

 SmiliFood is an online solution for restaurateurs that simplifies the management of orders and reservations.
 I had worked directly with the client to build the design system and theme of their marketing website.
 They had a rough Figma designs for the site and handed over me that.
 I had worked on the site from scratch and also upgraded the designs at places.
-To develop this, I had used Next.js 13, TailwindCSS and Framer Motion for some tiny animations.

 :earth_africa: Live link: https://www.smilifood.com/
 :gear: Tech Stack Used: Next.js 13, TailwindCSS, Framer Motion